2—Our Odyssey Begins

 “I don’t know, how many?”

-“3,460,141.
+“Three million, four hundred and sixty thousand, and one forty-one.
 Got that?
-3,460,141.
+Three million, four hundred and sixty thousand, and one forty-one.
 As of the first of the month.
 We call that the Bear Mortality Margin.”
-He gave me a friendly bear nudge, the kind that can leave a bruise.
+I gave him a friendly bear nudge.
+“Ouch!” he said.

 “Did you Google that or what?”

 “I intuited it,” I used what’s called the growl profound to tell him that.

 But Charlie seemed determined to provoke me.
 “Some people say that a male bear will kill and eat any cub it finds, and that’s why mama bears are so fierce about protecting their young.”

 I had to hit the brakes to keep from driving into a fence.
 “That’s a preposterous lie!”
 I roared.